Idowuilekura/data2bots_dataengr_assesment/README.md

 For the percentage of late to early shipments, the query first selects only shipment details that do not contain `null` as the shipment date, indicating delivered products.
 The delivered shipments are then classified as late or early shipments based on whether the shipment date is greater than the order date + 6 days.
 The query also ensures that neither the early nor late shipment counts are zero, in case there are no late or early shipments.
 Default values of 0.0 are used for the early shipment and late shipment counts.

+DBT Great Expectations was used for writing test to ensure that there are no nulls and that the correct data type are specified.
 #### 4. Exporting the Best Products

 To provide the stakeholders with actionable insights, the analysis results of the best-performing product are exported to a user-friendly CSV format, allowing for easy visualization and decision-making.
 The best product CSV is read using Python SQLAlchemy and then exported to the public S3 bucket.